A complete guide to Berlin ‘s Wild East – namely the part of Germany’s capital that used to be behind the proverbial Iron Curtain, obviously.

-1. If you want to go on a little splurge, stay at the Hotel Indigo, located one block from the Alexanderplatz.
-If you book yourself into a suite on the 10th floor, you have all the little extras like a spacious room, a cozy sitting area, a DeLonghi coffee maker, house slipper, a bathrobe and much more.
+In case you book yourself into a suite on the 10th floor, you have all the little extras like a spacious room, a cozy sitting area, a DeLonghi coffee maker, house slipper, a bathrobe, and much more.

 But most of all: You have a balcony and a million-dollar view of the Alexanderplatz with all the iconic buildings.

-2. If you prefer to keep it a bit more simple, you just go next door, there is the Holiday Inn.
-Everybody knows what to expect: A reliable, comfortable traditional hotel with nice rooms and a small gym.
+If you prefer to keep it a bit more simple, however, you just go next door, there is the Holiday Inn.
+Indeed, everybody knows what to expect: A reliable, comfortable traditional hotel with nice rooms and a small gym.

-3. Travelling on a budget?
+Travelling on a budget?
 Then the third option will be perfect for you: The One80° Hostel.
-A very laid back yet comfortable accommodation for those who want to be close to the action without burning a hole in the pocket.
+Obviously, a very laid back yet comfortable accommodation for those who want to be close to the action without burning a hole in the pocket.

 So far, so good, right?!
 But the best thing is, that these three accommodations are connected and built around a nice patio with seating areas under lush trees.

 And you know what?
 You can enjoy the special atmosphere of each of them without having to move.
-That means that a backpacker can have a drink or one of their incredible steaks at La Maison de L’Entrecôte, the fine restaurant located at the Indigo.
-And if a guest from the Holiday Inn wants to drink his bear on the One80°’s terrace – well, be their guest!
+That means that for instance a backpacker can have a drink or one of their incredible steaks at La Maison de L’Entrecôte, the fine restaurant located at the Indigo.
+And if on the other hand a guest from the Holiday Inn wants to drink his bear on the One80°’s terrace – well, be their guest – literally!

-Final Note: Since I’ve published and updated a couple of post on Berlin over the past weeks, I’m refraining from posting general travel info on how to get there and around, the money, the WelcomeCard etc. and ask you kindly to check the posts that have these info.
+Final Note: Since I’ve published and updated a couple of posts on Berlin over the past weeks, I’m refraining from posting general travel info on how to get there and around, the money, the WelcomeCard etc. Please be so kind to check the posts that have these info.

 However, I’d like to help you a bit with your orientation when it comes to the places I introduce in this post, so this is the area I’m describing: